Guide Dog Class Lecture: Working without Sidewalks

 For information about hiking on trails, refer to the Special Travel Conditions lecture.

-When Sidewalkless is Not an Option
+When the Sidewalkless technique is not an option.

 As mentioned earlier, working in the street may not be an option.
-For example, narrow roadways with constant heavy traffic may simply be too unsafe to use at anytime.
+For example, narrow roadways with fast moving or heavy traffic may simply be too unsafe to use at any time.
 Aside from the physical safety of the team, the psychological effects of working close to steady heavy traffic for long periods of time need to be considered: a guide dog can become either overly sensitive or sub-sensitive to traffic.
 Use common sense in working sidewalkless roads.
 If a road is dangerous for you to walk on with a cane, it can be even more so when walking with your dog because of the extra space needed for both of you.
 A different route or alternative transportation may be necessary in these cases.

 Audio Streaming